rosafilgueira/dispel4py_workflows/README.md

 		The processing of each trace is independent from other traces, making this phase "embarrassingly" parallel (complexity O(n), where n is the number of stations
 - Phase 2 -- Cross-Correlation  Pairs all of the stations and calculates the cross-correlation for each pair (complexity O(n2)).

-**Important!** All the codes for tesing the *xcorr* workflow can be found at [this](https://github.com/rosafilgueira/dispel4py_workflows/tree/master/tc_cross_correlation) repository, which includes the instructions for running it.
+**Important!** All the codes for tesing the *xcorr* workflow can be found [here](https://github.com/rosafilgueira/dispel4py_workflows/tree/master/tc_cross_correlation) repository, which includes the instructions for running it.

 **Note**: Recently the [Pegasus team](https://pegasus.isi.edu/) and the [dispel4py team](https://github.com/dispel4py/dispel4py)